-Distributions to PAA's Series A preferred unitholders.
-On May 15, 2020, PAA will pay a cash distribution of \$37 million (\$0.525 per unit) on its Series A preferred units outstanding as of May 1, 2020, the record date for such distribution for the period from January 1, 2020 through March 31, 2020.
+Distributions to our Series A preferred unitholders.
+On May 15, 2020, we will pay a cash distribution of \$37 million (\$0.525 per unit) on our Series A preferred units outstanding as of May 1, 2020, the record date for such distribution for the period from January 1, 2020 through March 31, 2020.
 See Note 9 to our Condensed Consolidated Financial Statements for details of distributions made during or pertaining to the first three months of 2020.

-Distributions to PAA's Series B preferred unitholders.
-Distributions on PAA's Series B preferred units are payable in cash semi-annually in arrears on the 15th day of May and November.
-On May 15, 2020, PAA will pay the semi-annual cash distribution of \$24.5 million on the Series B preferred units to holders of record at the close of business on May 1, 2020 for the period from November 15, 2019 to May 14, 2020.
+Distributions to Series B preferred unitholders.
+Distributions on our Series B preferred units are payable in cash semi-annually in arrears on the 15th day of May and November.
+On May 15, 2020, we will pay the semi-annual cash distribution of \$24.5 million on our Series B preferred units to holders of record at the close of business on May 1, 2020 for the period from November 15, 2019 to May 14, 2020.
 See Note 9 to our Condensed Consolidated Financial Statements for additional information.